negi04rajat/negi04rajat/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I'm Gaurav Sharma, a Freelance Website Developer with 2 years of hands-on experience in crafting digital experiences.
+- 🌱 I'm Rakesh Singh , a Freelance Website Developer with 2 years of hands-on experience in crafting digital experiences.
 Passionate about coding and continuously learning new technologies to enhance my skills.

 - 💻 I have contributed to Open Source projects during HacktoberFest, embracing collaboration and community-driven development.